jithab/test4/_posts/abi/2024-02-12-No-Thank-You.md

 A few minutes later, after finishing the biscuit in her hand, she returned, took a biscuit and went out.
 I realised the toddler didn’t understand the usage of the phrase no-thank-you.
 She was speaking her mother tongue pretty well.
 She started speaking English six months ago after attending pre-school.

 The toddler was so keen on learning English.
 She was picking up words and phrases from two or three examples.
-Why did she fail to understand the phrase no-thank-you, which was explicitly taught by her sister.
+Why did she fail to understand the phrase no-thank-you, which was explicitly taught by her sister?

 Her sister didn’t know how she got the biscuits.
 She might have guessed I had offered a biscuit to her.
 Thus, she taught the toddler a phrase that could be used to refuse an offer politely.
 However, the phrase couldn’t be used in the current context where I didn’t offer her biscuits, but had given permission to serve herself the biscuits if she wanted.
 </div>